New Window Opening Cost

 How Much Does Installing a New Window Opening Cost?

-The cost of replacing a window is based on the size and style of the window.
+The cost to create a new window opening is based on the size and style of the window.
 For example, a small, double-glazed casement window, such as one found in a bathroom or utility room, can cost as little as £240.
 The price of double glazed windows generally rises as the openings get larger or you add more units.

 Rooms with bigger windows, such as those found in living rooms or bedrooms, can cost between £460 and £700.